Ghostbusters (1984 video game): Development

 Prior to Ghostbusters, David Crane was one of the co-founders of Activision, and became a star at the company with games like Pitfall!.
 The film was still in production when game development began.
-Tom Lopez, the Vice President of Activision's product development acquired the license for Ghostbusters to adapt into a game.
+Although Activision had avoided licensed games, Tom Lopez, Vice President of product development, acquired the license for Ghostbusters.
 Lopez went to the game design group saying the game would have to be made in six weeks, opposed to the normal nine months.

 Crane had been building his own game titled Car Wars which already featured resource-allocation segments where players could buy different armaments' for their cars based on money the earned on levels.
 Columbia Pictures had no specific suggestion of what the game should be, but provided the film's script and some story boards.
 Crane applied content from the film into the game, replacing guns, missiles and rocket launchers with more appropriate weapons that the Ghostbusters would use.

 Unlike Crane's earlier games which were predominantly developed by himself, Ghostbusters was made by a larger game design team, including game art made by Hilary Mills, sound effects and music by Russell Lieblich, and an intro sequence developed by Garry Kitchen, Dan Kitchen and Alex Demeo of Activision's East coast division.
 Crane would later explain that his philosophy on creating a game on a licensed property was a game that would work within the theme of the license and to avoid making a game that borrows the look and feel of the original work, and thus applied this to turning Car Wars into Ghostbusters.